When to replace circuit breaker

 Electrical

 The answer to 'when to replace circuit breaker' is that you should replace a circuit breaker when it is no longer functioning properly or has reached the end of its lifespan.
-Circuit breakers are designed to last for many years, but they can wear out over time due to repeated use, exposure to electrical surges, or other factors.
+Circuit breakers are designed to protect your home's electrical system by automatically shutting off the power when there is an electrical overload or short circuit.
+Over time, the internal components of a circuit breaker can wear out, causing it to fail to trip when needed or to trip unnecessarily.

 Step-by-Step Guide